 Several African countries, including Botswana, Kenya, Kwazulu-Natal, Namibia, Tanzania and South Africa offer safaris.
-Each location provides unique viewing and lodging experiences that should be carefully selected only after you evaluate your top performer’s demographics and preferences.
+Each location provides unique viewing and lodging experiences that should be carefully selected only after you evaluate the demographics and preferences of your top performers.

 I had the opportunity to journey on a safari that began at Sabi Sand, also known as the home of the big five: lions, leopards, elephants, buffalo and rhinoceros.
 The premier private game-viewing destination is a part of a group of game reserves located adjacent to the Kruger National Park in the Lowveld of Mpumalanga.
 It was named for the two rivers that flow through the park: the Sabie and the Sand.

 Sabi Sand boasts numerous housing options; everything from tented camps to private villas.
 We stayed at Lion Sands River Lodge, a mid-to higher end property with 20 nicely appointed rooms.

 Our group arrived to Sabi Sand from Johannesburg around 2:00 p.m.
 After checking in, we enjoyed a late lunch on their beautiful river deck before heading out on our first game drive.

 According to our host, Peter-John Mitrovich, “The success of leopard viewing within the Sabi Sand is legendary.
 Elephants, lion, rhino, buffalo, cheetah, giraffe, zebra and a vast variety of antelope and other species can be closely observed in their natural environment.”

 He wasn’t kidding!
 During our first drive, we saw four of the big five and monkeys, giraffe, impala and a lot of different species of birds.
 It was such a great experience!